hassaanseeker/udacity_ml_devops/project_1/readme.md

 Follow the below guidelines

+##### Starting Docker Container.

-First use below command to create a docker image docker build . -t churn_predictor
+While inside the project_1 folder run the below command below command to create a docker image.

+'docker build . -t churn_predictor'

 Second run the image using the below. docker run churn_predictor